Studying at PhD level

 Both full-time and part-time variants are available for study in Reading, as well as PhD by Distance.

 PhD by Distance students spend the majority of their time at another location and normally have a supervisor/mentor at that location.
 There must be an academic or financial rationale for this status to be granted and the University assesses each application on an individual basis.

 Additionally, some of our PhD students are involved in interdisciplinary projects or projects with an external partner.
 In these cases they may be supported by a supervisor from outside the University, and interact with a wider range of staff.

-As a PhD student in the Modern Languages and European Studies Department, you will be provided with a desk in a shared office.
+As a PhD student in the Department of Language and Cultures, you will be provided with a desk in a shared office.

 As a postgraduate research student at Reading you will have access to the Graduate School.
 At the heart of this is Old Whiteknights House, a dedicated facility that provides space for doctoral researchers to work and network with others.
 Old Whiteknights House is a beautiful Victorian building that has been carefully modernised to provide a range of excellent resources and amenities.
 It also houses a number of support staff who deal exclusively with doctoral research matters and administration at Reading.

 Training is an intrinsic part of your development as a researcher.
 In the first two years of your degree course, we require you to follow a programme of relevant postgraduate seminars, workshops, and courses agreed between you and one or both of your supervisors.
 If applicable, you will be given the opportunity to enrol on the Collection-based training programme and receive bespoke archival training.

 You will also be required to undertake courses on the Reading Researcher Development Programme (RRDP).
 Depending on the respective funder for your PhD, further training via attendance at advanced courses, meetings and workshops may also form part of your programme.